 What happens after I submit an application?

-Once your application is reviewed, if you meet our minimum criteria you will be invited to complete an online psychometric test.
+Once your application is reviewed, if you meet our minimum criteria you will be invited to complete a bespoke psychometric assessment.
 Details of this test will be sent to you from an external provider, explaining what you need to complete and the deadline.
-If you meet the benchmark for our psychometric testing you will be invited to complete a telephone interview with a member of our graduate recruitment team.
+If you meet the benchmark for this assessment invited to a telephone interview with a member of our Early Careers team.
 Passing this, you will be invited to an assessment centre.

 Will the assessment centres be virtual or in person?

-Going forward all our assessment centres will be held virtually using an online platform.
-If you are invited to our assessment centre all details will be sent to you in advance of what to expect, as well as log in details for said platform.
+Going forward all our Vacation Scheme and Training Contract assessment centres will be held virtually using an online platform.
+All other assessment days will be held in person.
+If you are invited to our assessment centre all details will be sent to you in advance of what to expect.
 We will also invite all successful applicants to a skills session prior to your assessment centre to offer an insight into what to expect, and answer any questions you may have.

 What does the assessment day include?

-We hold assessment centres for all our schemes, except First Steps (which will only include psychometric testing and a telephone interview).
+We hold assessment centres for all our schemes.
 The assessment days vary slightly depending on the programme you’re applying for, though you can expect:

-- a welcome by the early careers recruitment team
+- a welcome by the Early Careers team

 - an interview with two or more senior members of the practice (either one on one or speed interviewing)